pambrose/battlesnake-examples/README.md

 3) After starting the snake, click on **Open Preview** on the pop-up window.

 4) Use the URL displayed in the Gitpod browser window as the snake URL.
+You can also visit the **/info** endpoint for more information.

 ### [repl.it](https://repl.it)